A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 From March 2020 through March 2023, states could not disenroll anyone from Medicaid, even if they no longer met the eligibility guidelines (there were exceptions if the person passed away, moved out of state, or requested a coverage termination).
 But that rule ended March 31, 2023, and states could resume disenrollments as early as April 1.

-People who lose their Medicaid coverage will have a special enrollment period during which they will be able to transition to other coverage.
-This will be true for employer-sponsored coverage, Medicare, or individual/family health coverage.
+People who lose their Medicaid coverage have access to a special enrollment period during which they can transition to other coverage (Medicare, an employer’s plan, or individual/family health coverage).
 Those who aren’t eligible for an employer’s plan or Medicare will be able to obtain their own individual/family health coverage via HealthCare.gov, which is the exchange/marketplace in Michigan.
-There’s an extended special enrollment period for people who lose Medicaid to transition to a plan through HealthCare.gov, but it’s important to sign up before the date that Medicaid ends, in order to avoid a gap in coverage (marketplace coverage is not retroactive, so it won’t take effect until the first of the month after the enrollment is submitted).
+There’s an extended special enrollment period, through November 30, 2024, for people who lose Medicaid to transition to a plan through HealthCare.gov.7 But it’s important to sign up before the date that Medicaid ends, to avoid a gap in coverage (Marketplace coverage is not retroactive, so it won’t take effect until the first of the month after the enrollment is submitted).

 How many people are enrolled in Medicaid in Michigan?